terryzyu/steamWishlister/README.md

 If you want to use this then you are accepting the fact that you will have ~72,625 items wishlisted and may never be able to get rid of them.
 I am not responsible if you get your steam account banned or timeout.

+I am unfamiliar with JavaScript.
+All the code written is from my understanding of programming and reviewing other people's code.
+Heavy influence from [auto-steam-queue](https://github.com/3xz/auto-steam-queue).
+Many thanks!

 ### Now to the fun stuff ###

 Make sure you do the following